CiscoDevNet/botkit-template/README.md

 ## Websockets vs. Webhooks

-Most Botkit features can be implemented by using the Webex Teams JS SDK websockets functionality, which establishes a persistent connection to the Webex Teams cloud for outbound and inbound messages/events.
+Most Botkit features can be implemented by using the Webex JS SDK websockets functionality, which establishes a persistent connection to the Webex cloud for outbound and inbound messages/events.

-Webex Teams also supports traditional HTTP webhooks for messages/events, which requires that your bot be accessible via a publically reachable URL.
+Webex also supports traditional HTTP webhooks for messages/events, which requires that your bot be accessible via a publically reachable URL.
 A public URL is also needed if your bot will be serving any web pages/files, e.g. images associated with the cards and buttons feature or the health check URL.

 - If you don't need to serve buttons and cards images, you can set the environment variable `WEBSOCKET_EVENTS=True` and avoid the need for a public URL
 - If you are implementing buttons & cards, you will need a public URL (e. g. by using a service like Ngrok, or hosting your bot in the cloud) - configure this via the `PUBLIC_URL` environment variable